 This page is for those who want to be convincing to other people about Christ and the Christian faith.
 I consider apologetics to be an important way of expressing the faith, but not something most people would want to do.
-The New Testament calls on all believers to know their faith and to reach out to others about Christ, but that doesn't mean everyone is called to make a full-scale reasoned or reason-able case for it, which is what apologetics is.
+I am not an apologist.
+I use it as an educational tool.
+The New Testament calls on all believers to know their faith and to reach out to others about Christ, but that doesn't mean everyone is called to make a full-scale reasoned or reason-able case for it.
 Some folks are teachers, some lovers, some singers -- and some are apologists.

-apologetics: [Greek apologia (to make a rational defense)] the art and science of making a reasoned, rational, intellectual case for Christianity and Christian beliefs.
+definition: the art and science of making a reasoned, rational, intellectual case or explanation for Christianity and Christian beliefs.

 On the other hand, it is futile to try to prove God or prove what God's will is; it's beyond our abilities.
-Even if it were possible, it would be rejected by human thinkers - they'd create holes in it, even if they had to recast the rules of good thinking to do so.
+Even if it were possible, it would be rejected by human thinkers - they'd create holes in the proof, even if they had to recast the rules of good thinking to do so.
 Christians walk by faith, not by what we can see or sense or test or define or figure out.
-Apologetics is helpful, but it must not swallow up theology or day-to-day living in the faith.
+It is helpful to make a case for the faith, but it must not swallow up theology or the day-to-day life of faith.
+When it does, the apologist starts seeing people as targets, not people to be loved.
 There's much more to life than giving reasons and making cases.

 Credibility (true-ness, believability) answers questions like :

 How real is it?

 Does it add up to anything, or take me anywhere?